Detecting Bed Bugs: Visual Inspection

 For example, Pest Solution Services offers the following perks with each inspection: discrete service (unmarked vehicles), supportive education, and question answering along with the inspection and inspection findings/recommended steps.

 As for maintenance, then in this case that would mean hiring a company that follows industry practices such as licensing, proper gear.
 Otherwise, no maintenance is needed from the homeowners end other than navigating the house with the inspector.
-In fact, unlike interceptors, you can hire a bed bug inspection for vacation properties/shared properties and recieve results on a regular basis – all without having to be present at the property.
+In fact, unlike interceptors, you can hire a bed bug inspection for vacation properties/shared properties and receive results on a regular basis – all without having to be present at the property.

 Conclusions